doherty100/azuresandbox/terraform-azurerm-bench-windows/README.md

     * Run Windows PowerShell ISE, create a new script, and paste in the script generated previously.
     * Copy the fqdn for the file endpoint from line 4, for example *stxxxxxxxxxxxxxxxx001.file.core.windows.net*
     * Run `Resolve-DnsName stxxxxxxxxxxxxxxxx001.file.core.windows.net` from the Windows PowerShell ISE console.
-    * Verify the the *IP4Address* returned is consistent with the address prefix used for the *snet-storage-private-endpoints-001* subnet in the shared hub virtual network.
+    * Verify the the *IP4Address* returned is consistent with the address prefix used for the *snet-storage-private-endpoints-001* subnet in the shared services virtual network.
 This name resolution is accomplished using the shared private DNS zone.
     * Execute the PowerShell script copied from the Azure Portal to establish a drive mapping to the shared file share using the private endpoint.
     * Create some directories and sample files on the drive mapped to the shared file share to test functionality.
   * Review the log file created during execution of the post-deployment script in C:/Packages/Plugins/Microsoft.Compute.CustomScriptExtension/1.10.X/Downloads/0.